verygoodsecurity/terraform-provider-vgs/README.md

 # VGS Terraform Provider

+# THIS LIBRARY IS PRE-RELEASE AND NOT READY FOR CUSTOMER CONSUMPTION

+It will be ready when we provide

+- [ ] Tests
+- [ ] CICD
+- [ ] Documentation

 ## Install pre-built
 Navigate to the releases page and get the latest binary for your OS.